robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/algorithm-analysis.md

 n ! \gg 2^{n} \gg n^{3} \gg n^{2} \gg n \log n \gg n \gg \log n \gg 1
 $$

+# Working with Big Oh
-# Adding Functions
+## Adding Functions
 The sum of two functions is governed by the dominanat one.
 Namely :
 $$
 f(n)+g(n) \rightarrow \Theta(\max (f(n), g(n)))
 $$

-# Multiplying Functions
+## Multiplying Functions
+Multiplying a function by a constant cannot affect its asymptotic behavior, because we can multiply the bounding constants in the Big Oh analysis to account for it:

 $$
 \begin{aligned}
 O(c \cdot f(n)) & \rightarrow O(f(n)) \\